False Teachings of David Wilkerson Exposed

 However, this "army" according to scripture is demonic--an army of LOCUSTS that destroys all that is good in the land.
 This is an army that God himself sends in JUDGEMENT upon the land.
 (Joel Chapters1-2) AFTER this army is destroyed, then God sends a great outpouring of the Holy Spirit and a great revival and Harvest (Joel 2:28-32).

 Is this true that we are to be fearless against demons?
 Or are we to seek Christ's protection from them?
-Are more nations open to the gospel now or are more nations being taken over by the Muslim faith?
+Are more nations open to the gospel now or are more nations being taken over by the Word of Faith movement and other false faiths?
 So far the Mulsim faith controls over 30 nations on 3 continents and the number is growning yearly.
 We only need to watch the news to see which way this nation is heading as it regards the Muslim faith.

 And scripture NOWHERE indicates that whole nations will believe in the Gospel--this is the message of the MSOG/Ecumenical movement--which also has no scriptural basis.